Art Goes To School

 Empathy is one of our Barclay Building Blocks.
 We focus a lot on our classroom families, our home families and our larger community family.
-Barclay students are very involved in community service.
-Individual grade levels participate in service activities in the community.
+Barclay students are very involved in community service, with their classroom, grade level and as a school.

 Move Up DayStudents have the opportunity to meet their teacher for the next school year on this day.
 For one hour, students "move up" to their new classroom and learn a little bit about what to expect from their next school experience.
 Look for information about the date of Move Up Day in the spring.

 School StoreTwo mornings a week, between 8:40 and 9:00, students can be found shopping the aisles of the School Store.
 6th grade PEN students are responsible for the store, from purchasing the items that they feel will sell, to pricing those items, to collecting the money, to advertising their merchandise.
 Students feel free to stop in at one of the busiest stores in Warrington!

 The fifth and sixth grade students are invited to participate in the spelling bee.
 Each classroom has a spell-off to find a winner, then those winners compete against the winners from the other classrooms to find a school winner. that student goes on to the county competition, with the ultimate hope of being the United States Spelling Bee Champion!